Martinezjmiguel08/Martinezjmiguel08/README.md

 * :seedling: As many of you I'm still learning this skills

-* :speech_balloon: Feel free to ask me if you have any question
+* :speech_balloon: Feel free to reach me if you have any question